Canal House

 No analysis available

-I looked for parking-cost language like "parking fee," "monthly parking," or "parking rental" and found nothing.
-The remarks describe parking as included/secured, but do not state any separate monthly charge.
+I looked for parking-cost language such as monthly parking fee, parking rental, or separate stall charge and found nothing.
+The remarks describe parking spaces and stalls, but do not state any fee.

 No analysis available